Adrian Carton de Wiart: Background

 Carton de Wiart was born into an aristocratic family in Brussels, on 5 May 1880, as the eldest son of Léon Constant Ghislain Carton de Wiart (1854–1915), a lawyer and magistrate, and Ernestine Wenzig (1860–1943), although at the time he was widely believed to be an illegitimate son of King Leopold II of the Belgians.
 He spent his early days in Belgium and in England; the 'loss of his mother' when he was six prompted his father to move the family to Cairo so his father could practice at Egypt's mixed courts.
-This led early biographers to assume that his mother had died in 1886; however, in later research it was established that his parents had in fact divorced in that year and that his mother remarried Demosthenes Gregory Cuppa later in 1886.
+This led early biographers to assume that his mother had died in 1886; however, in later research it was established that his parents had divorced in that year and that his mother remarried Demosthenes Gregory Cuppa later in 1886.
 In his position as a lawyer, magistrate and a director of the Cairo Electric Railways and Heliopolis Oases Company, his father was well connected in Egyptian governmental circles.
 Adrian Carton de Wiart learned to speak Arabic.

 Carton de Wiart was a Roman Catholic.
 In 1891, his English stepmother sent him to a boarding school in England, the Roman Catholic Oratory School, founded by John Henry Newman.
 From there, he went to Balliol College, Oxford, but left around 1899, just before or during the Second Boer War, to join the British Army.
 He falsified his name and age, signing up as "Trooper Carton" in Paget's Horse and claiming to be 25 years old where his actual age was no more than 20.